Inkimar/commons_cli_ex/README.md

 every table in the database is exported to one csv-file <br>
 csv-files are saved in the output-directory.

+# artifacts
+Control of which artifacts are created is configured in the pom.xml with the 'shade'-plugin. <br>

+Binaries created :

+1. access2csv.jar (dependencies in directory )
+2. access2csv-jar-with-dependencies.jar (standalone runnable file)

 **Tested with :**

 1. Java version: 1.8.0_91